Pushdy/react-native-pushdy/README.md

 > Init RNPushdy SDK whenever you want
 >
 > Then your app can receive and handle push from APNs / FCM
+> You must call this method once & only once in your app life cycle.
 >
 > Params:
 > - options: An json object contain key-value configuration pair, all pair are optional except `deviceId`